leapt/core-bundle/docs/validators.md

 They are all located under the `Leapt\CoreBundle\Validator\Constraints` namespace.

+All validators are available as PHP 8 attributes since version 3.1.1.

 ## <a name="password-strength"></a> PasswordStrength

 The PasswordStrengthChecker is based on a snipped provided in Symfony 1.